 If you can’t hire more workers, the alternative is ecommerce software like Ecomdash.
 By automating inventory management and shipping logistics, Ecomdash frees up your time so you can spend it managing your company.
 Rather than digging up old analytics or manually tracking a package, your software can handle those tasks for you.

-Starting at $60 per month, Ecomdash is full of features to help save you time, including a bulk listings editor, dropship automation, and data analytics.
+Ecomdash is full of features to help save you time, including a bulk listings editor, dropship automation, and data analytics.
 There’s also discounted postage through Endicia, Pitney Bowes, and Stamps.com, which could help you offer free shipping and attract more customers.
 We offer Freemium and paid packages, perfect for ecommerce businesses of all sizes.
 To see for yourself, try our 15-day free trial now — no credit card needed.

 Budgeting for Success